pavel-krivanek/pdp11/README.md

 ## Notes

 - Based on [http://pdp11.aiju.de/](http://aiju.de/code/pdp11/)
+- use DELETE key to interrupt printing (clear buffer)
 - you can use mouse to move paper
 - printing of multiple pages does not work well in Firefox